microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraAttributeSet.md

 ```

 ### -Id
 Name of the attribute set.
-Must be unique within a tenant.
+Unique identifier for the attribute set within a tenant, up to 32 Unicode characters.
+It cannot contain spaces or special characters, is case sensitive, and cannot be changed later.
+Required.

 ```yaml
 Type: System.String